theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

-Resin is a document oriented key/value database with columnar indexing.
+Resin is a document oriented key/value database with columnar indexing, multi-collection query API and JSON-based query language.
 Three main units of data are _document_, _vector_, and _query_ (a tree of vectors).
 Three main units of work are _write_, _validate_, and _query_.